• Skip to main content

 Counters were cluttered with appliances, canisters, and decorations.
 Doing anything in the kitchen required rearranging.
 I said to myself, “It shouldn’t be this hard.”
 Then, I looked inside the cabinets.
 It was pretty obvious we could live with much less.

 For over 15 years, I barely cooked.
 Now, I’ve picked up a recipe or two and do 80% of the cooking in our home.
 I attribute my newfound interest and desire to cook to the space and time created by decluttering.
-When I established my values, family dinners became priority and I need clean counters to make them.
+When I established my values, family dinners became a priority, and I needed clean counters to make them.

 I know what you’re thinking, what about entertaining?
-There is no correlation between the number of place settings you own and the frequency you will use them.
-In fact, it’s an inverse relationship.
+There is no correlation between the number of place settings you own and the likelihood or frequency you will use them.
+In fact, the inverse relationship is more often true.
 (Less Stuff = Neater House = More Space = More Entertaining)

-We entertain often and in large numbers.
+We often entertain in large numbers.
 Moreover, the clean counters allow people to comfortably gather in our kitchen.

 • Reduce number of dishes, cups, and utensils